awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-laravel-tutorial.md

     document_root: /public
 ```

-For more information, see [Advanced Environment Customization with Configuration Files \(`.ebextensions`\)](ebextensions.md)\.
+For more information, see [Advanced environment customization with configuration files \(`.ebextensions`\)](ebextensions.md)\.

 Running an Amazon RDS DB instance in your Elastic Beanstalk environment is great for development and testing, but it ties the lifecycle of your database to your environment\.
-See [Adding an Amazon RDS DB Instance to Your PHP Application Environment](create_deploy_PHP.rds.md) for instructions on connecting to a database running outside of your environment\.
+See [Adding an Amazon RDS DB instance to your PHP application environment](create_deploy_PHP.rds.md) for instructions on connecting to a database running outside of your environment\.

 Finally, if you plan on using your application in a production environment, you will want to [configure a custom domain name](customdomains.md) for your environment and [enable HTTPS](configuring-https.md) for secure connections\.